seven-phases-max/less-plugin-lists/docs/ref.md

 ### `splice`

-   Replaces or removes selected portion of a list and returns the modified copy.
+   Replaces or removes selected portion of a list.

 **Syntax**
 ```